 UBMS helps students from low-income families to strengthen math and science skills.
 In addition, students learn computer technology as well as English, foreign language, and study skills.

-Currently, 117 projects are serving students throughout the country.
+As many as 117 projects are serving students throughout the country.
 Overall, 86.5% of students who participated in UBMS programs go directly to college after graduating from high school.
-Indeed, 70% of Upward Bound Math-Science programs have postsecondary enrollments of 80% or higher.
+Indeed, 70% of Upward Bound Math-Science programs have post secondary enrollments of 80% or higher.

 The Upward Bound Math-Science project out of the University of Nebraska-Lincoln serves +63 students from these three Lincoln Public high schools: Lincoln High, North Star, and Northeast.

 In 2015, the program celebrated its 25th anniversary.